CLTS FS Instructions Module #1: Overview of the Children's Long-Term Support Functional Screen (CLTS FS)

-The screening process requires face-to-face contact with the child being screened.
+The screening process requires a face-to-face meeting with the child being screened.
+This typically occurs with a parent present.
 Ideally, the required face-to-face interview should take place in the family's home with the child present.
 This home-based visit is required if the family is applying for the Katie Beckett Program.
 It may take more than one contact with the child and parents to complete the CLTS FS.

 There is a paper version of the Functional Screen.
 This is intended as a reference tool only.
 The paper version is not intended as an interview guide or application form for families.
 Certified screeners may use existing agency application and assessment forms to assist them in collecting necessary information about the child's and family's strengths and needs.
 The CLTS FS sections can be completed in any order within the web-based application.
 This facilitates the use of the screen with a variety of existing application forms and assessment tools.

-The certified screener should use their clinical interview and assessment skills to gather the needed information to complete the CLTS FS.
+The certified screener should use their best clinical interview and assessment skills to gather the needed information to complete the CLTS FS.
 The screener will need to ask questions in a variety of ways and use collateral informants as necessary.
-Collateral informants include other family members, Birth to 3 Program or school staff, formal or informal caregivers, health care providers, and other agencies serving the child.
-The screener must always have a face-to-face contact with the child, even if other informants are used.
+Collateral informants include other family members, Birth to 3 Program or school staff, formal or informal caregivers, health care providers, and other agencies providing services to the child.
+The screener must always have a face-to-face meeting with the child, even if other informants are contacted for information.